jasonjmcghee/ron-lsp/README.md

 # RON LSP - Type validation for `.ron` files (in or out of the ide)

-An LSP for [RON](https://github.com/ron-rs/ron) files that provides autocomplete and diagnostics support based on Rust type annotations.
+An LSP for [RON](https://github.com/ron-rs/ron) files that provides autocomplete, diagnostics, go to definition, code actions, and hover support based on Rust type annotations.

 <img width="727" height="214" alt="Screenshot 2025-10-24 at 9 59 22 AM" src="https://github.com/user-attachments/assets/e1c436ff-2f58-474e-b97f-14215107067d" />